Leader of the Opposition (Portugal)

+The current leader of the opposition is André Ventura, Chega leader, since 3 June 2025, after his party surpassed Socialist Party (PS) in number of seats in the 2025 legislative election.

 Role

-Due to its workings being based mostly on custom and convention, the Leader of the Opposition has a small official role, even though it is legally, honorifically, and nominally recognised.
-Law No. 40/2006, that establishes the order of precedence of public authorities in general official acts, places the Leader of the Opposition in eighth place in the list of precedences, only behind the President of the Republic, the legislative speaker, the sitting Prime Minister of Portugal, the presidents of the Supreme Court and the Constitutional Court, the presidents of the Supreme Administrative Court and the Court of Auditors, former presidents of the Republic, and sitting government ministers.
+Due to its workings being based mostly on custom and convention, the leader of the opposition has a small official role, even though it is legally, honorifically, and nominally recognised.
+Law No. 40/2006, that establishes the order of precedence of public authorities in general official acts, places the leader of the opposition in eighth place in the list of precedences, only behind the President of the Republic, the legislative speaker, the sitting Prime Minister of Portugal, the presidents of the Supreme Court and the Constitutional Court, the presidents of the Supreme Administrative Court and the Court of Auditors, former presidents of the Republic, and sitting government ministers.